ajenhl/eats/docs/source/eatsml.rst

 The import process automatically prunes the EATSML of any material that is neither to be added, nor referenced by data that is to be added.
-Therefore, the EATSML that is display for an import may not exactly match the EATSML that was actually sent to the server.
+Therefore, the EATSML that is displayed for an import may not exactly match the EATSML that was actually sent to the server.
 This is done to make it easier to see what is added in an import.